 - Cash Injection – most SBA loans will have a lower cash injection requirement, while other types of loans typically require a larger initial injection of cash to be provided as part of the purchase.
 It’s important to understand what the up-front cash obligations will be and how that will impact your pharmacy’s cash flow.

 - Loan Covenants – when getting a loan financed, be sure to discuss with your lending partner on what covenants, if any, are required for the loan.
 A loan covenant is conditional language within the loan agreement that either requires the borrower to fulfill certain conditions or prohibits them from undertaking certain actions.
 An example of a loan covenant could be meeting certain revenue projections or achieving certain financial ratios.
 If the borrower fails to meet these conditions then the loan can be called for immediate repayment or a penalty can be assessed.

-Pharmacy Transition Partners has been involved in over 200 pharmacy transactions.
+Independent Rx has been involved in over 200 pharmacy transactions.
 This experience is a major differentiator because are able to educate our sellers on why you, the buyer, may prefer a certain financing structure over another or require certain documents be provided.
 Allowing us to work with all parties involved ensures that the transaction is structured and executed in a way that makes the most sense for everyone.